Center co-founder Naomi Schalit to retire from Pine Tree Watch, Maine Center for Public Interest Reporting

 John Christie being interviewed by Naomi Schalit

-John Christie being interviewed by Naomi Schalit.
+John Christie and Naomi Schalit.
 Photo by Hildie Lipson.

 Naomi Schalit, co-founder of the Maine Center for Public Interest Reporting, is retiring to pursue independent writing projects.